Tornado Preparedness: What to Do in a Tornado

 The current value of your home may not be what it would cost to rebuild it.
 Rebuilding can cost a great deal more.
 Is your coverage sufficient for the cost of reconstruction from the interior to the exterior, foundations to the roof?
 What about the cost of replacing the possessions in your home?
 If you think you need to make adjustments to your existing policy, give us a call.
 We're here to help.
 Insurance coverage varies by region or state.
 Certain restrictions and limitations apply.

 In case disaster strikes

 Tornadoes don't negotiate with anyone, they just strike.
-Plan ahead today to protect your home tomorrow.
+Preparing for a tornado means planning ahead today to protect your home tomorrow.